 Q. Why aren’t more instruments available to learn at Yuluma?

 A. The numbers of instruments offered depends on the size of the school.
 Most schools of our size only offer one instrument.
 The choice of instruments is set by the local high school, which needs to have a balance of instruments when students enrol in Year 7.
-For example, clarinets are highly sort after for concert bands, orchestras and jazz ensembles.
+For example, clarinets are highly desirable for inclusion in concert bands, orchestras and jazz ensembles.

 Q. Will my child be able to learn an instrument in high school if they learn privately in primary school?